 With UMAi Dry® Roast bags, you can dry age a delicious 2- or 3-bone rib roast at home.
-Craft restaurant quality dry aged beef roast within your own fridge, no mess and no odor.
+Craft restaurant-quality dry-aged beef roast within your own fridge, with no mess, and no odor.
 The unique UMAi Dry breathable membrane creates the perfect dry-aging environment for the ultimate rib roast.
-Unlike the plastic vacuum storage bags you’re used to, UMAi Dry is a moisture- and oxygen-permeable membrane that bonds with the meat surface, creating a protected dry aging environment while preventing odors and cross-contamination.
+Unlike the plastic vacuum storage bags, you’re used to, UMAi Dry is a moisture- and oxygen-permeable membrane that bonds with the meat surface, creating a protected dry-aging environment while preventing odors and cross-contamination.

 - Perfect size for a boneless roast or 2 or 3 bone-in rib roast

 - Suitable for about 8-12 lbs

 - 3 UMAi Dry Roast (Small) size: 10x20in / 250x500mm

 - 5 UMAi VacMouse® adapter strips for channel-type sealers

 Dry age your rib roast at home with professional results and maximum flavor with UMAi Dry, the first experts in dry-aging roast bags.

 Wondering which to buy, or whether yours works?
 Here's a guide to manual lid-and-latch vacuum sealers for the application of UMAi Dry.